Trump’s diagnosis shows US vulnerability to the coronavirus

 The president’s infection occurred as the nation has reached a crossroads in its response to the virus.

 The U.S. is averaging 40,000 cases a day.
-The situation is improving in Sun Belt states that were hot spots in the summer — months after states reopened in May and gatherings during the Memorial Day and July Fourth holidays fueled a surge in infections, hospitalizations and deaths.
+The situation is improving in Sun Belt states that were hot spots in the summer, and many loosened restrictions this week.

-Many of those states took action this week to loosen restrictions.
-Mississippi’s governor ended a mask requirement, South Carolina’s governor said he would ease capacity restrictions on restaurants and New Orleans bars were given the greenlight to sell carry-out drinks.
+Mississippi’s governor ended a mask requirement, South Carolina’s governor said he would ease capacity restrictions on restaurants and New Orleans bars got the greenlight to sell carry-out drinks.
 Florida has moved ahead with an aggressive reopening that gives bars and restaurants latitude to allow as many customers as they choose.

 The outlook is gloomier in the Midwest.

 Wisconsin reported a record daily death toll Wednesday, and hospitals in multiple cities said they were running out of space.
-A 530-bed field hospital that the U.S. Army Corps of Engineers built on the state fairgrounds in the city of West Allis in April could be put to use if the situation worsens.
+A 530-bed field hospital that the U.S. Army Corps of Engineers built on the state fairgrounds in the city of West Allis in April could be used if the situation worsens.

-Iowa reported more than 1,000 new cases for the third consecutive day Friday as the virus continued to aggressively spread in many regions of the state.
-South Dakota health officials reported record highs in deaths and cases Thursday.
+Iowa reported more than 1,000 new cases for the third consecutive day Friday as the virus continued to aggressively spread, but the governor said bars in the two largest college towns could reopen Monday after a five-week closure.
+South Dakota officials reported record highs in deaths and cases Thursday.

+In Missouri, several people waving Trump signs and American flags at drivers in the St. Louis suburb of St. Charles on Saturday said the president and Republican Gov. Mike Parson getting infected recently won’t change their behavior.
+Of the roughly two dozen Trump supporters who gathered, most didn’t wear masks.

+Vince Kuhn, a 72-year-old retiree and Vietnam War veteran, called Trump “a brave man” who likely caught the virus because he was willing to be out with people.
+Kuhn said he opposed restrictions like mask mandates before the president got sick and still does.

 Dr. William Schaffner, an infectious diseases expert at Vanderbilt University, said Trump’s diagnosis “reinforces the notion we need a national policy and we need everyone to participate in the basic preventions.”